 Planning for what will happen to your estate after your death is a necessary part of life.
 Making legal arrangements that express your wishes for your finances and your dependents protects your family from hardship.
 At Reddy & Feldhake, P.C., we help individuals and families craft personalized and effective estate plans using wills & trusts as well as Advance Health Care Directives (living wills) and Powers of Attorney.
 We also help clients through the estate administration and probate process after a loved one has died.
-The experienced attorneys at Reddy & Feldhake, P.C. understand the sensitivity of the estate planning process and offer clients professionalism and compassion throughout.
+The experienced attorneys at Reddy & Feldhake, P.C. understand the sensitivity of the estate planning process in Tulsa and offer clients professionalism and compassion throughout.

 Benefits of Estate Planning